-In order to provide comprehensive guidance for the correct use of SMARTPLY OSB products, this Technical Datasheet makes reference to relevant BS & EN standards as well as publications from other authoritative bodies.
+n order to provide comprehensive guidance for the correct use of SMARTPLY OSB products, this technical datasheet makes reference to relevant 3S and EN standards.
 SMARTPLY EUROPE DAC cannot be held responsible for claims arising from the use of any information that has been extracted from such sources.